-Computer overheating is nightmare for overclockers or game lovers.
-That’s why they always need cool computer even in hot summer days.
-But what they don’t understand is that keeping PC cool and prevent it from overheating is not that easy.
-Because computer consists of lot of parts and almost each part generate heat while performing tasks.
-The CPU temp, graphics card temperature and power supply unit are the main culprits of causing computer overheating.
-Sometimes PC Overheating may lead to unexpected shutdowns, lost data, and hardware damage.
+The computer consists of lot of parts and almost each part generate heat while performing tasks.
+The CPU, graphics card (GPU) and power supply unit are the main culprits of causing computer overheating.
+Sometimes PC Overheating leads to unexpected shutdowns, data loss, and hardware damage.

 How Hot Is too Hot For CPU and other PC components?

-Well PC temperature depends upon different hardware component.
-As each part has different temperature and these hardware parts can withstand different levels of heat.
-For example; i7 CPU temperature can get up to 105 degrees C whereas, hard drives have a lower operating temperature of 70 degrees C. Hence computer overheating varies because every computer part has different temperature limits.
+PC temperature varies with hardware component.
+That is each PC part has different temperature range.
+For example i7 CPU temperature can get up to 105 degrees C whereas, hard drives have a lower operating temperature of 70 degrees C. So you can use different measures on each hardware to prevent computer overheating.

 How To Prevent Computer Overheating